-The Items module is a low-code module that allows you to easily handle items in your robotic process.
+The Items module allows you to easily handle items in your robotic process.
 An item is a unit of data to be processed.
 Depending on the nature of your robotic process, an item could be a person, an ID, a bank account, an invoice, etc. The type of processing varies as well, but is consistently applied to each item.
 For example, an item may be an invoice which is processed by extracting the total amount, performing a calculation, and sending the resulting value to Appian.

 It's common for a robotic process to iterate over many items, so the process must know how many items need to be processed, and which item is currently being processed from that list.
 Once the robotic process finishes processing an item, it will indicate whether the item was successfully processed or if it encountered errors or exceptions.
 This information is communicated through the server to the Results tab of the Execution details page in the Appian RPA console.

 The robotic process communicates this information using the methods in the Items module.
 This page describes Appian RPA's Items module, which provides an easier and more robust development experience.

 To use the Items module, open the Robotic Processes tab of the Appian RPA Console.
 Create a new robotic process or open the configuration of an existing robotic process and navigate to the Workflow area of the page.